 1838: Bennett sends the first American foreign correspondent staff to Europe.
 He also sent reporters to key cities, including one to cover Congress.

-1840: As American moved westward, presses expanded past the East Coast.
+1840: As Americans moved westward, presses expanded past the East Coast.
 Most new towns set up a weekly newspaper for homesteaders.

 1841: The New York Tribune, edited by Horace Greeley, is founded.
 It had a professional news staff that often crusaded for the editor’s pet causes.
 Because they used the new technology of the linotype machine, their speed of publication helped them expand quickly and gain national prominence.